 A cyber-attack is a malicious act by persons, groups or organizations against a computer system or website that is intended to destroy, to damage, or take control in order to carry out illegitimate operations or steal data.

-You can bet that even if your not monitoring your website, hackers are.
-And all the time just waiting for you or an employee to make a simple mistake.
+You can bet that even if you are not monitoring your website, hackers are.
+And just waiting for you or an employee to make a simple mistake.

-One of the simplest strategies you can do is ensuring that your entire network is up to date.
-This means paying attention all notifications regarding updates to your operating systems, your anti virus software, web browsers and firewalls.
+One of the simplest strategies you can do is ensuring that your entire network is up-to-date.
+This means paying attention to all notifications regarding updates to your operating systems, your antivirus software, web browsers and firewalls.
 Ignoring any of these will leave openings in your security system.

 Most all Security Experts state that you should never use the same password for all of your accounts.
-Once into one account - they are into all your accounts.
+Once into one account, they are in all your accounts.
 Try to create diverse passwords that combine numbers, symbols and other factors to ensure it is safe and secure.
-Use strong random passwords, changed often, and guarded closely.
+Use strong, random, passwords, often changed , and guarded closely passwords.

-Hackers should never to be in your networks, website, or data.
+Hackers should never be in your networks, website, or databases.
 But neither should some employees.
 Many businesses allow their employees to access all kinds of sensitive resources that they have no reason to access.
-By restricting access to key assets, like your website or emails you minimize the risk of a careless employee handing over the keys or opening doors they should not open.
+By restricting access to key assets, like your website or emails, you minimize the risk of a careless employee handing over the keys or opening doors they should not open.

 One of the great things about developing a website today is that you do not have to develop much.
 There are thousands of developers who offer great tools at affordable prices that can be plugged in and running in a matter of minutes.
 But that comes with a downside, if those plugins are not free from major vulnerabilities.
 Like the case of a famous SEO plugin for WordPress that was used by millions but was recently found to have a major security hole.